Effective Use of Multiple 3D CAD Systems

-I got interest in the old version that was done in 1998.
+I got interested in looking for the old version that was done in 1998.
 I remember the original files were corrupt and marginally useful.
 With new eyes I thought I would give it another try.
-Between IronCAD and KeyCreator (CADKEY) I struggled through a variety of conversions.
+Between IronCAD, ZW3D and CADKEY I struggled through a variety of conversions.
 From Parasolid, ACIS, STEP and IGES.
 The top came in good enough to get a good image, the phone hook and display did fine.
 But the bottom was missing two surfaces that required replacing with the surface function.
 It would not heal the new surfaces and solid.
 I exploded the solid into surfaces and even then it had problems with the surfaces.
 So I exported them as IGES and imported them into IronCAD.
 First with the ACIS kernel selected, they were brought in as faces, but switching to the Parasolid kernel did the trick and it came in as a good solid.

 Study 2: NX, IronCAD

 Our job was to provide drawings for inspection of complex parts for a new private jet.
 These part were originally designed in Unigraphics and we got them in 2006.
 The models were delivered as parasolid files and the AIDs (drawings) were delivered, wait, jpegs!
 Yup.
 I have no idea why they didn't use PDFs.